cmsc388M/fall19/project2/README.md

-# Project 2: Barrel Shooter
+# Project 2: Barrel Bouncer Part 1

 ## Introduction
 In for this project you will be creating a very basic Unity project from scratch in order to get you more comfortable with scripting and get you used to Unity's physics system, Instantiation, and raycasting.
-This game will be played from a first person perspective and the objective of the game will be destroy all of the barrels placed in the level by left clicking and shooting them with bullets.
+This game will be played from a first person perspective and the objective of the game will be destroy all of the barrels placed in the level by left clicking and shooting them with balls.
 Here is a high level outline of the project:

 1. Create a new Unity Project titled LastName_FirstName_Project2
 2. Build a very basic 3D environment with Unity's terrain tool
 3. Create a simple physics based barrel prefab
 4. Create a first person character controller
-5. Fire a bullet when left click is pressed
+5. Throw a ball when left click is pressed
 6. Spawn a barrel when right click is pressed
 7. Archive the project with git and submit it on elms.

 Bonus Objectives (Totally optional but you can get extra points for them)
 8. Implement jumping on your character controller and make sure your character can only jump when touching the ground.
-9. Figure out how to make a game object that moves towards the player and can be destroyed with a bullet
+9. Figure out how to make a game object that moves towards the player and can be destroyed with a ball

 ### Building an Environment